creatvie-introvert/btr-directory-mvp/README.md

 ### Environment variables

-The project use4s enironment varaiables to store sensitive configuration values.
+The project uses environment variables to store sensitive configuration values.

-Create a `.env` file in the project root and ass the following:
+Create a `.env` file in the project root and add the following:

 ```bash
 SECRET_KEY=your_django_secret_key